Study shows how to stop teens from trying e-cigarettes

 “It’s actually not at all surprising,” said Dr. Harold Farber, a pediatric lung expert at Texas Children’s Hospital, who was not involved in the study.

-“If you have good laws and you enforce those laws to keep tobacco out of the hands of kids, fewer kids will get hold of tobacco,” Farner told NBC News.
+“If you have good laws and you enforce those laws to keep tobacco out of the hands of kids, fewer kids will get hold of tobacco,” Farber told NBC News.

 “If you have ineffective and loose laws, and no enforcement, then kids will get hold of tobacco.”